Movement for Socialist Democracy

-Movement for Socialist Democracy (in French: Mouvement pour la Démocratie Socialiste) was a political party in Burkina Faso.
+Movement for Socialist Democracy (French: Mouvement pour la Démocratie Socialiste) was a political party in Burkina Faso.
 The MDS surged when the Burkinabè Communist Group split in April 1989.
 In March 1991 it took the name MDS.
 It became a founding organization of the ruling Congress for Democracy and Progress in February 1996.

 The MDS was led by Jean-Marc Palm and Idrissa Zampaligre.